payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/integrate-cross-border-payments-with-payu-new/cb-integration-non-seamless.md

 ---
 This section describes how to integrate Cross-Border Subscriptions with PayU Hosted Checkout integration using **_payment** API.

-## Step 1: Payment Consent Transaction using PayU Hosted Checkout
+## Step 1: Post the Payment Request with PayU

-For detailed information about the Payment Consent Transaction using PayU Hosted Checkout, refer to [Payment Consent Transaction using PayU Hosted Checkout](ref:payment-consent-transaction-payu-hosted).
+For detailed information about the Payment Consent Transaction using PayU Hosted Checkout, refer to [PayU Hosted Checkout - CB](ref:_payment_cross-border_payu_hosted_checkout)

 <Callout icon="📘" theme="info">
   **Note**: For Cross-Border Payments, the UDF parameters (udf1, udf2, udf3, udf4, and udf5) have specific requirements as described in the Request parameters table below.